Southern Thai language: Distribution

 In Thailand, speakers of Southern Thai can be found in a contiguous region beginning as far north as southern part of Prachuap Khiri Khan Province and extending southward to the border with Malaysia.
 Smaller numbers of speakers reside in the Malaysian border states, especially Kedah, Kelantan, Penang, Perlis, and Perak.
-In those areas, it is the primary language of ethnic Thais and of the ethnicall- Malay people on both sides of the Thai-Malaysian border in Satun and Songkhla provinces.
+In those areas, it is the primary language of ethnic Thais and of the ethnically Malay people on both sides of the Thai-Malaysian border in Satun and Songkhla provinces.

 Although numerous regional variations exist, and there is no standard, the language is most distinct near the Malaysian border.
 All varieties, however, remain mutually intelligible.
 For economic reasons, many speakers of Southern Thai have migrated to Bangkok and other Thai cities.
 Some have also emigrated to Malaysia, which offers economic opportunity but also a culture that shares Islam, which is practiced by some speakers of Southern Thai.

 History

 Malay kingdoms ruled much of the Malay Peninsula, such as the Pattani Kingdom and Tambralinga, but most of the area, at one time or another, was under the rule of Srivijaya.
 The population of the Malay Peninsula was heavily influenced by the culture of India that was transmitted through missionaries or indirectly through traders.
 Numerous Buddhist and Hindu shrines attest to the diffusion of Indian culture.
 The power vacuum left by the collapse of Srivijaya was filled by the growth of the Nakhon Si Thammarat Kingdom, which subsequently became a vassal of the Sukhothai Kingdom.
 The area has been a frontier between the northern Tai peoples and the southern ethnic Malays as well as between Buddhism and Islam.